At ease across styles and genres,

-Through the use of acoustic instruments, minimal amplification and discrete sound processing, they provide a broad range of textures, where different voices take the lead and support one another.
+Through the use of acoustic and electric instruments, matching amplification and skillful sound processing, they provide a broad range of textures, where different voices take the lead and support one another.
 The original compositions alternate instrumental sections to song, ranging between free improvisations and structured, arranged parts.
 The inspiration for both compositions and arrangements comes from a diverse palette of musical influences, where blues, jazz and world music take the lead, mixed to folk and popular songwriting.

 An even more prominent source of inspiration, though, is the sense of place: Don’t You Like Dead Musicians is a product of the Leipzig independent scene, a crossroad of migrants, travellers, artists, students and intellectuals, in which both “here” and “elsewhere” blend into every aspect of life in the city.
 Don’t You Like Dead Musicians travel with their feet and with their soul, and take their listeners for a journey across unknown and strangely familiar paths, to homes and families they yet haven’t met.